IEA-Wind-Task-32/wind-lidar-ontology/README.md

 - Nikola Vasiljevic at the Danish Technical University.

 # Contact
-Questions, comments, and feedback about the terms should be [shared as an issue](https://github.com/IEA-Wind-Task-32/wind-lidar-glossary/issues/new/choose) or sent to ieawind.task32@ifb.uni-stuttgart.de.
+Questions, comments, and feedback about the glossary should be [shared as an issue](https://github.com/IEA-Wind-Task-32/wind-lidar-glossary/issues/new/choose) or sent to ieawind.task32@ifb.uni-stuttgart.de.